rguliev/awesome-chemometrics/README.md

 * [pybaselines](https://github.com/derb12/pybaselines) - A Python library of algorithms for the baseline correction of experimental data
 * [pyspc-unmix](https://github.com/r-hyperspec/pyspc-unmix) - Python package for unmixing hyperspectral data
 * [PySptools](https://pysptools.sourceforge.io) - PySptools.
 Tools for hyperspectral imaging
+* [hyperspy](https://github.com/hyperspy/hyperspy) - HyperSpy is an open source Python library for the interactive analysis of multidimensional datasets that can be described as multidimensional arrays of a given signal (for example, a 2D array of spectra, also known as a spectrum image)
+* [Spectral Python (SPy)](https://github.com/spectralpython/spectral) - a pure Python module for processing hyperspectral image data (imaging spectroscopy data).
+It has functions for reading, displaying, manipulating, and classifying hyperspectral imagery

 ## R